ianchesal/github-organization-manager/README.md

 It expects you to supply a Github personal access token via the `GOM_GITHUB_TOKEN` environment variable.
 You can generate one [here](https://github.com/settings/tokens).
 For permissions the token needs:

+## Development

+Tests should always be placed in `tests/` and the file names prefixed with `test_` in order to be found by the test runner.
+The test runner in use is [pytest](https://docs.pytest.org/).
+You can run all the tests with:

+    python setup.py test

+This will take care of installing all the necessary test dependencies before excuting the entirety of the test suite for you.

 * `repo` (all)
 * `admin:org` (all)
 * `admin:org_hook`